 6 clock, weather: cool!
 Sun!
 Snow!
 The weather worries of the previous eve blown away.
 Departure at 7:30, between two groups, the path is groomed but not yet iced.
 Perfect timing!
 The ascent to the Pitztaler Jöchl is closed, we took the alternative route over the Rettenbachjöchl (2993m).
 Above, out of the shadow of the wall, bright sunshine, blue sky.
 The heart is laughing!
 Sit, soak up the sun, rest.
 With a little imagination you can think away the ugly constriction (ski area!).
 The descent took place in Fallinie, Ropi, a mountain guide, made it happen.
 Nothing like behind!
 What fun!
 At the restaurant Rettenbachferner gabs to strengthen coffee, cereal and dried fruit, a bus took us in 10 minutes through the Rosi Mittermaier tunnel on the other side to Tiefenbachferner.
 From there we went in the most beautiful weather on the panoramic path (this time really with a magnificent panorama!)
 In 4 hours over the Weiskarsee (2658m) to Vent (1896m).

-In Vent, an ugly-elitist village, which seems to consist only of (pseudo-) luxury hotels, we bought some sausage and coke, sat about 30min on a bench, then unnerved and determined the way to the Martin Busch hut (2501m ) to tackle.
-The worst fears came true: on a widely visible, wide roadway, slightly uphill, we trailed more than 2 hours to the hut.
-This hut rise is worthy of the first place for the beschXXX increase of the whole tour!
-But the hut itself is cozy and the dinner with pork roast delicious - and we are quickly reconciled 🙂
+In Vent, an ugly, elite village, which only seems to consist of (pseudo) noble hotels, we bought some sausage and cola, sat on a bench for about 30 minutes, and then, annoyed and determined, continued on to the Martin-Busch-Hütte (2501m ) approach.
+The worst fears came true: on a widely visible, wide driveway, consistently slightly rising, we walked more than 2 hours to the hut.
+This hut climb is worthy of the first place for the beschXXX climb of the whole tour!
+But the hut itself is cozy and the dinner with roast pork is delicious - and we are quickly reconciled 🙂

 7: Martin Busch Hut - Vernagt / Meran (27th July)

-6:15 am, 3 ° C, 2500m, Martin Busch Hut.
-A night with ten mountaineers in the camp: priceless 🙂 Rather comfortable-late getting away, on the lateral moraine of the Niederjochferners steadily increasing, towards the end always steeper.
-We decided, because of the passing weather, to omit the approximately three-hour detour via the Ötzi site on Hauslabjoch and climbed over the pitiful remains of the glacier directly to the Similaunhütte on 3017m.
-Short lunch with Merano sausage, coffee and apple strudel and the good weather phase used to descend to Vernagt.
-Again the well-known game: the first half of the 1300Hm interesting, then tedious, tough.
-Arrived in Vernagt we whizzed the first bus to drink another delicious Italian cappucino - and arrive!
-We are in Italy, we have actually hiked from Germany to Italy!
-Attempting to take us directly back to Oberstdorf on the bus of a guided walking group failed because of the rather incomprehensible regulations of a certain and well-known mountain school, and poor Ropi had to deliver this message.
+6:15 a.m., 3 ° C, 2500m, Martin-Busch-Hütte.
+A night with ten mountaineers in the camp: priceless 🙂 Rather comfortable to get off late, steadily rising on the side moraine of the Niederjochferner, increasingly steep towards the end.
+We decided to take the approx. Three-hour detour via the Ötzi site on the Hauslabjoch due to the oncoming weather and climbed directly over the pathetic remains of the glacier to the Similaunhütte at 3017m.
+Short lunch with Merano house sausage, coffee and apple strudel and the good weather phase used to descend to Vernagt.
+Again the well-known game: the first half of the 1300Hm interesting, then lengthy, tough.
+When we arrived in Vernagen we let the first bus whiz to drink another delicious Italian cappuccino - and arrive!
+We are in Italy, we actually hiked from Germany to Italy!
+The attempt to get us back to Oberstdorf by bus from a guided hiking group failed due to the rather incomprehensible regulations of a certain and well-known mountain school, and poor Ropi had to deliver this message.